TelerikAcademy/QA-Academy/Exam Preparations/Exam III Preparation/README.md

 As a result of this exam problem you should submit your Visual Studio project and Excel reports.

-* You are given the source code of a small Web application (CarService-Example).
+* You are given the source code of a small Web application - *CarService-Example*.
 Your task is to deploy the application in IIS on your local machine and perform the following tests:
 	* Create performance tests for testing the application.
 		* Create one performance test for ONE of the pages;
 		* Create second performance tests with THREE pages in it.